This practice note includes detailed advice on:

 1.2 What is the issue?

 The Solicitors Regulation Authority (SRA) implemented outcomes-focused regulation (OFR) in October 2011.
-OFR is a move away from a rules-based approach to one that focuses on high-level outcomes governing practice and the quality of outcomes for clients.
+OFR was a move away from the prior rules-based approach to one that focuses on high-level outcomes to govern practice and the quality of outcomes for clients.
+It is essentially risk-based regulation.

 This practice note is designed to give you an overview of OFR and the issues you may wish to consider in light of its implementation.
 It is not intended to provide prescriptive guidance on how to comply with OFR or to provide you with a detailed understanding of the Code of Conduct.
 You should still familiarise yourself with the Code of Conduct.